SebastienSchaub/ImageJ/README.md

 ShortCuts:

 <li>[1] : Open.
 Open an image, if necessary, convert in 3 composite channels</li>
-[2] : Reset.
-Reset each channel to max intensity
+<li>[2] : Reset.
+Reset each channel to max intensity</li>
-[3] : Copy.
-Copy the relative intensity of (modal/mean) in the range of min& max contrast. if no selection it get the modal gray, if selection it get the mean gray value
+<li>[3] : Copy.
+Copy the relative intensity of (modal/mean) in the range of min& max contrast. if no selection it get the modal gray, if selection it get the mean gray value</li>
-[4] : WhitBal.
-Get the white balance of the relative intensity of (modal/mean) to get each channel at 80% (OptimLum can be adapted) of white. if no selection it get the modal gray, if selection it get the mean gray value
+<li>[4] : WhitBal.
+Get the white balance of the relative intensity of (modal/mean) to get each channel at 80% (OptimLum can be adapted) of white. if no selection it get the modal gray, if selection it get the mean gray value</li>
-[5] : Paste.
-Adapt min&max contrast to get the same relative intensity of (modal/mean) per channel [6] : Apply.
+<li>[5] : Paste.
+Adapt min&max contrast to get the same relative intensity of (modal/mean) per channel</li>
+<li>[6] : Apply.
 Apply the same transformation as necessary for WhitBal.
-Useful when a reference image is taken in same conditions.
+Useful when a reference image is taken in same conditions.</li>
-[7] : Export.
+<li>[7] : Export.
 Save and RGB image in the same folder as original one withe the extension "WB.tif".
-The Scale bar is removed before saving.
+The Scale bar is removed before saving.</li>
-[0] : Parameter.
-Let tune the OptimLum paramameter and to scale the image
+<li>[0] : Parameter.
+Let tune the OptimLum paramameter and to scale the image.</li>

 for information contact sebastien.schaub@imev-mer.fr